Skip to content

 • The Basking Ridge Exit 36 off Route 78 opened on July 29, 1966.

-• The Route 78 extension that had closed the Watchung Mountains pass opened in 1986 – The final plan had I-78 running through 3.5 miles of the Watchung Reservation, requiring the acquisition of 66 acres from Union County.
-In return for ending its opposition to I-78, the state gave Union County 70 acres of nearby state-owned land, plus $3.6 million for construction of new equestrian facilities and a Boy Scout camp.
+• The Route 78 extension that had closed the Watchung Mountains pass opened in 1986.
+The final plan had I-78 running through 3.5 miles of the Watchung Reservation, requiring the acquisition of 66 acres from Union County.
+In return for ending its opposition to I-78, the state gave Union County 70 acres of nearby state-owned land, plus $3.6 million to construct new equestrian facilities and a Boy Scout camp.

-• AT&T opens its headquarters to Basking Ridge in November 1975.
+• AT&T opened its headquarters in Basking Ridge in November 1975.

 1966 Basking Ridge Route 78 and 287 dedications - Mr Local History